 Vaccitech has licensed the ChAdOx1 vaccine from the Jenner Institute, and this vaccine is capable of inducing antibodies to a level which are protective in animal models.

-The vaccine has now been manufactured according to GMP practice and is entering a Phase 1 clinical trial at Oxford University in the coming months.
-MERS is an emerging infection, which has been recognized by the Coalition for Epidemic Preparedness Innovation as one of three major pathogens upon which to focus, and Oxford University has a pending proposal to advance the Vaccitech-owned vaccine through Phase 2 studies to the establishment of a human vaccine stockpile.
+The vaccine has now been manufactured according to GMP practice and has entered a Phase 1 clinical trial at Oxford University.
+MERS is an emerging infection, which has been recognized by the Coalition for Epidemic Preparedness Innovation as one of three major pathogens upon which to focus, and Oxford University has a pending proposal to advance a MERS vaccine through Phase 2 studies to the establishment of a human vaccine stockpile.

-The licensed, live-attenuated VZV vaccine (Zostavax) has a good level of efficacy in people aged up to 70 years, but the duration of may not be sufficient to provide lifelong immunity.
+The licensed, live-attenuated VZV vaccine (Zostavax) has a good level of efficacy in people aged up to 70 years, but its duration may not be sufficient to provide lifelong immunity.

-A replication-deficient simian adenoviral vectored (SAV) vaccine expressing the glycoprotein E antigen of VZV can provide these desired characteristics.
-Recombinant replication-deficient SAVs such as the Vacitech proprietary ChAdOx1 are now in development for a number of vaccines, and were chosen by the WHO as a platform technologies for rapid development of novel vaccines against emerging pathogens.
-In addition to a highly acceptable safety profile, induction of protective immune responses after a single dose, and durably immunity, SAV vaccines can be manufactured extremely efficiently at large scale, and stored at 4 degrees C.
+In addition to a highly acceptable safety profile, induction of protective immune responses after a single dose, and durably immunity, SAV vaccines can be manufactured extremely efficiently at large scale, and stored at 4°C.